Generalized parking function polytopes: The classical parking function polytope

 \subsection{Volume}

 Next, we consider a collection of related polytopes, called partial permutahedra, which were first introduced in \cite{HS} in terms of partial permutation matrices; a recursive volume formula was presented in \cite{BCC}.
-For our purposes, it suffices to consider their vertex description.
+For our purposes, it suffices to take their vertex description as the definition.